COVID-19 Traveler Information

 Planning a trip to Alaska?
 Keep reading.
 Both the State of Alaska and the Municipality of Anchorage have established a variety of health and safety measures to slow the spread of COVID-19.
 These measures help protect the community, allowing travelers to plan with confidence knowing safety is a priority.

 In Anchorage, face masks are required in indoor or communal outdoor public places.
-Gathering size limitations, physical distancing requirements, and other public health precautions remain in effect.
-Travelers are also asked to observe statewide testing recommendations.
+Physical distancing is encouraged, and travelers are also asked to observe optional statewide testing recommendations.

 Many businesses demonstrate their commitment to guest wellness by making the Healthy Anchorage Pledge.
-Those that take the pledge ensure they're implementing best practices from the CDC and other health authorities, guarantee face masks and physical distancing, and other precautionary measures.
+Those that take the pledge ensure they're implementing best practices from the CDC and other health authorities, guarantee face masks, and follow other precautionary measures.
 Look for the Healthy Anchorage logo (pictured above) for an extra level of reassurance as you plan your trip to Alaska.

 All visitors arriving in Alaska are advised to submit a Travel Declaration and Self-Isolation Plan, and should consider either 1) arriving with proof of a qualifying negative COVID-19 test (molecular-based PCR swab test) taken within 72 hours of departure, or 2) following their employer’s work plan filed with the State of Alaska, or 3) taking a free COVID-19 test upon arrival in Alaska, then observing strict social distancing until results arrive.
 Read more here.